CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 ## **Providing**

-*The Regulator will only grant allowance to the PegKeeper to provide crvUSD to the pool if the requirements below are met.
-Otherwise, the function will return 0, and the transaction will ultimately revert:*
+*The Regulator will only grant allowance to the PegKeeper to provide crvUSD to the pool if the following requirements are met.
+If any of these conditions are not satisfied, the function will return 0, causing the transaction to ultimately revert:*

-- Providing is not paused (can be checked with the `is_killed` method).
+- **Providing is not paused**: This is checked using the `is_killed` method.
+If providing is paused, no crvUSD can be added to the pool.
-- The aggregated crvUSD price is higher than 1.0 (`10**18`).
+- **Aggregated crvUSD price is higher than 1.0**: The crvUSD price, obtained from the `aggregator`, must be above 1.0 (`10**18`).
+If the price is equal to or below 1.0, providing crvUSD is not allowed.
-- `get_p` (AMM state price) and `price_oracle` (AMM EMA Price Oracle) are within a certain deviation range (`price_deviation`).
-This check is done to prevent spam attacks.
+- **Price consistency check**: The `get_p` (current AMM state price) and `price_oracle` (AMM EMA Price Oracle) must be within a specified deviation range (`price_deviation`).
+This is to prevent spam attacks by ensuring that the current price is not significantly deviating from the oracle price.
-- The highest price among the pools that other PegKeepers are stabilizing (defined as `price_oracle` of the pools) is smaller than the difference between the price (`price_oracle`) of the AMM the PegKeeper stabilizes and a certain threshold (`worst_price_threshold`).
+- **Depeg threshold check**: To ensure that the price of an asset has not depegged significantly, the current price is compared against a `worst_price_threshold`.
+This check ensures that prices across the pools with PegKeepers are within an acceptable range of deviation.
+If the price deviation is within the threshold, the PegKeeper is allowed to provide crvUSD.

 ---